JithinKS97/insights/origin_of_intelligence.md

 Eventually, this leads to the development of an ability in which the organism can create a model of the world.
 It can simulate and store various strategies and choose the best one that would result in the greatest benefit.

-These developments eventually will lead to a more complex phenomenon called consciousness.
+These developments eventually will lead to a more complex attribute called consciousness.

 A conscious being is capable of creating a model of the world and being aware of its own presence within that model.
 You and I are conscious beings as we are aware of our own existence and could strive to find reason behind our own existence!